X16Community/x16-smc/README.md

 This command supports both reading and writing.

-By writing the value 0x01 to this command offset you request that the flash write mode is enabled.
-A
+Write the value 0x01 to this command offset to request flash write mode.
+A 20 second countdown is started.
-20 second countdown is started.
 Within that time, the user must momentarily press and release the Power and Reset buttons at the same time.
 The flash write mode is enabled after the buttons have been pressed.

 Reading from this command offset returns the current flash write mode status (0x00 = not enabled, 0x01 = enabled).

-Example that requests that flash write mode is enabled, and then reads the status 20 times.
+Example that requests that flash write mode, and then reads the status 20 times.
 The return value is 0 until the Power and Reset buttons have been pressed as described above.